The Centennial State

 Colorado Winter Sports

 Some of the country’s biggest and most popular ski resorts are located in Colorado.
 Skiing and snowboarding dominate the winter sports scene, but there are many options for visitors of all skill levels.
-Check out the Outdoor Activities section for other types of winter fun, like snowshoeing, sleigh rides and dog sledding.

 Colorado has 26 ski and snowboard resorts for families and individuals of all skill levels.
 Many resorts offer ski/snowboard lessons for beginners, or other fun activities like cross-country skiing, dogsledding, snowshoeing and more.
 Vail and Aspen are two of the more well-known ski areas.
 Breckenridge, Telluride and Keystone are also popular.